 According to policy §402.3.1 (OTHER PROHIBITIONS), the Lake Forest Park Police Department also condemns the illegal use of an individual or group's attire, appearance or mode of transportation, including the fact that an individual rides a motorcycle or wears motorcycle-related paraphernalia, as a factor in deciding to stop and question, take enforcement action, arrest or search a person or vehicle with or without a legal basis under the United States Constitution or Washington State Constitution (RCW 43.101.410; RCW 43.101.419).
-There have been no complaints or reported incidents in violation of this policy for the year 2022 by any members of this department.
+There have been no complaints or reported incidents in violation of this policy for the year 2023 by any members of this department.

 According to policy §402.4.2 (REPORTING TRAFFIC STOPS), each time an officer issues a notice of infraction or criminal citation, the officer shall make a reasonable effort to identify the race of the violator and document that demographic data in Sector and/or the departments records management system.
-In 2022, 1303 tickets were issued.
-Officers identified the race of those violators on the ticket apart from 195 (15%) tickets issued with unknown race.
+In 2023, 1248 tickets were issued.
+Officers identified the race of those violators on the ticket apart from 129 (10%) tickets issued with unknown race, or issued to a business, or parking.

 In policy §402.7 (ADMINISTRATION), each year, the Operations Lieutenant shall review the efforts of the Department to prevent racial or bias-based profiling and submit an overview, including public concerns and complaints, to the Chief of Police.
 This report should not contain any identifying information regarding any specific complaint, citizen, or officers.
-In 2022, no reports or investigations were conducted regarding minority or racially based incidents.
+In 2023, no reports or investigations were conducted regarding minority or racially based incidents.